On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

-This and the following two sections are devoted to the proof of \Cref{thm:mod8}, which will be proven as \Cref{thm:mod8-main-thm}.
-We will also deduce \Cref{prop:trivial-square} from the proof of \Cref{thm:mod8-main-thm}; this proposition was used in \Cref{sec:Goodwillie}.
+{\bf An overview of Sections \ref{sec:BandVan}-\ref{sec:mod8}} This and the following two sections are devoted to the proof of \Cref{thm:mod8}, which will be proven as \Cref{thm:mod8-main-thm}.
 To prove \Cref{thm:mod8-main-thm}, we will show that there exists a line of slope $\frac{1}{5}$ on some finite page of the modified $\HFt$-Adams spectral sequence of the mod $8$ Moore spectrum $C(8)$ above which the only classes are those detecting the $K(1)$-local homotopy of $C(8)$.\footnote{For the notion of a modified Adams spectral sequence, see \cite[Section 3]{BHHM}.}

 In this section, we will axiomatize this property into the defintion of a $v_1$-banded vanishing line on a synthetic spectrum.
 We will then show that the property of having a $v_1$-banded vanishing line is generic, i.e. is closed under retractions, bigraded suspensions and cofiber sequences of synthetic spectra.
 In \Cref{sec:Y}, we will show that $\nu_{\HFt} (Y) = \nu_{\HFt} (C(2) \otimes C(\eta))$ admits a $v_1$-banded vanishing line.
 In \Cref{sec:mod8}, we will establish a $v_1$-banded vanishing line on $C(\wt{8})$ and use this line to prove \Cref{thm:mod8-main-thm}.\footnote{The synthetic spectrum $C(\wt{8})$ is defined in \Cref{sec:mod8}.
-It encodes the modified $\HFt$-Adams spectral sequence of $C(8)$.} We also use a similar line on $\nu_{\HFt} (C(2))$ to prove \Cref{prop:trivial-square}.
-The proof of the $v_1$-banded vanishing line of $C(\wt{8})$ is a genericity argument, building from the case of $\nu_{\HFt} (Y)$.
+It encodes the modified $\HFt$-Adams spectral sequence of $C(8)$.} The proof of the $v_1$-banded vanishing line of $C(\wt{8})$ is a genericity argument, building from the case of $\nu_{\HFt} (Y)$.
 As in Sections \ref{sec:AppendixVL} and \ref{sec:ANvl}, we will sedulously keep track of intercepts and torsion levels throughout.

 \begin{dfn} Given a $\Z[\tau]$-module $M$, we let $M_{\mathrm{tor}} \subset M$ denote the subgroup of $\tau$-power torsion elements and $M_{\mathrm{tf}}$ the torsion free quotient $M / M_{\mathrm{tor}}$.
 When there are other subscripts present, we will sometimes find it convenient to write $M^{\mathrm{tor}}$ and $M^{\mathrm{tf}}$ in place of $M_{\mathrm{tor}}$ and $M_{\mathrm{tf}}$, respectively. \end{dfn}